 I am passionate about women’s health including the common complaints faced during pregnancy, postpartum, and menopause.
 I also have a genuine love of working with children of any age in order to prevent illness and promote optimal health at a time when those changes can have such a huge impact on the rest of their lives.
 Teaching the skills for better health through lifestyle and understanding is my passion.

 I have always had a strong curiosity in knowing how things work and solving complex problems by analyzing them from various angles.
 In the field of medicine specifically, I work in a way that is analogous to putting a puzzle together.
 There is typically a lot of previous lab results, chart notes, and reports that are available, but I find that no other practitioner has really listened to what is going on for the patient.
 What is their experience of their issues?
-By combining all of this information, I work to uncover the common thread that ties all of those pieces together in order to find underlying causes and the most indicated treatments.
+By combining all of this information, I work to uncover the common thread that ties all of those pieces together in order to find underlying causes and the most indicated care plan.
 What I most enjoy about practicing naturopathic medicine is that the human body is a three dimensional puzzle where the pieces are always moving independent of one another and a simple algorithm will not suffice to create a long term solution.
-This is typically the treatment model in the field of medicine as a whole.
 The intersection of my curiosity in how the body works and my own journey with chronic illness led me into the field of naturopathic medicine.

 Beginning in my early teens, I began experiencing frequent abdominal pain, a few episodes here and there progressed to daily struggles.
 A few of these episodes even warranted my parents to take me to the ER.
 After several visits to the doctor over the pursuant years and different prescription medications, there was no change in my health.
 At this point, I was losing weight, had become avoidant of eating for fear of pain, having severe insomnia, and doing poorly in school because I could not concentrate.
 I also began to withdraw and became depressed and anxious for which I was referred to a psychiatrist for further medication.